tymeart/100-days-of-code/log.md

 ### Day 11: January 12th, 2017

 **Today's Progress:** Got decimal button to work.
-Tried to get styling for the display to fit longer results, but failed...
+Tried to get styling for the display to fit longer results but failed...

-**Thoughts:**
+**Thoughts:** The CSS still bothers me, but I'm trying to not let it interfere with the progress of the rest of the calculator.
+I tried to get the +/- button to work, but got frustrated and thought it might not be possible.
+Thinking about it again, I think I should be able to do it.

 **Link to Work:** [Calculator App](https://github.com/tymeart/calculator/commit/b1922ba8a88e76493bddda8b79e663ca3fda769d)